mate-academy/js_2048_game/README.md

 # Description:

-Old as this world but popular as openai api classic game 2048.
+Old as this world but popular as openai api, classic game 2048.
 The original is here : [click](https://play2048.co/)

 # [Demolink](https://haduigon.github.io/react-todo-app/#/)